Molajo/Molajo/Extension/View/README.md

 The MolajoView class handles View processing.
 Normal PHP are used in core View files.

-2. How can I use Twig to render Molajo output?
+2. Using Mustache for PHP with Molajo.

+3. Using Twig with Molajo

+4. Using Ajax with Molajo

+5. Using Mustache JS with Molajo

-3. How can I add <insert name of your favorite Theme System here> to render Molajo Output?
+6. Using <insert name of your favorite Theme System here> to render Molajo Output?

-Simply load the files needed within your resource entry point file and then use them in your View.